FIRST1778/FRC-2019/README.md

 ### Commit and push to GitHub

 Commit often, you should be able to see the progress of your code by looking at commits.
-Only commit if the code is runnable and has been compiled.
+Try to only commit if the code is runnable and has been built without errors.
+If it is not runnable, but you have to commit anyways, indicate as such in the commit message.
 To do this, first run the following:
 ```sh
 git add -A # Stages all changed files
 git status # Shows exactly what will be staged, make sure it is what you changed